 If you need to re-route, pull over at a safe spot first.
 Also, make sure to keep your eyes on the road and not solely rely on the SatNav’s instructions.
 Trust your driving instincts and use the SatNav as a helpful tool, not a distraction.

 We truly hope you’ve found these tips helpful in your journey as a confident and proficient driver.
 Remember, becoming a skilled driver takes time and practice.
-If you’re ever unsure about the rules on the motorway or any other road, please don’t hesitate to refer back to the Highway Code.
+If you’re ever unsure about the rules on the motorway or any other road, please don’t hesitate to refer back to the New Highway Code.

 Stay safe, be mindful of other road users, and enjoy the ride!